 While snakes are possibly the only animals that freak me out, I’m a sucker for all other reptiles.
 They are just so cool.
 In college, I even owned a bearded dragon named Jackson.
 That’s why when I recently discovered the Reptile Zoo and Living Museum in Monroe, I had to visit as soon as possible.
 I was not disappointed.
 Not only do you get to see many awesome reptiles, you also get to pet and hold some of the creatures.
 Such an awesome experience!

-The Reptile Zoo (22715 State Route 2, Monroe) is open 365 days a year from 10 am – 6 pm.
+The Reptile Zoo is open every day of the week except for Wednesdays (for cleaning).
 If you think year-round fun is nice, it gets even better.
 The entrance fee is just $6 for adults, $5 for kids and nothing for toddlers age two and younger.
 That’s about as cheap as it gets for zoos.

 A few of the awesome reptiles you can see at the Reptile Zoo include a two-headed turtle, a nine-foot alligator, an albino alligator, dozens of different kinds of snakes (including the world’s deadliest kind), iguanas, geckos and so much more.